Bay Area Hiker Links and Recommended Reading

 Plants

-of the San Francisco Bay Region, by Eugene Kozloff and Linda Beidleman (order
+of the San Francisco Bay Region, by Eugene Kozloff and Linda Beidleman.

-so you can visit specimens in person, and the book is nicely illustrated with
+provides addresses so you can visit specimens in person, and the book is nicely

 Introduction to

-Trees of the San Francisco Bay Region, by Glenn Keator (order
+Trees of the San Francisco Bay Region, by Glenn Keator.
+A perfect guide

 Edible plants and foraging

-The Flavors of Home, by Margit Roos-Collins (order
+The Flavors of Home, by Margit Roos-Collins.
+Roos-Collins has a really

-tone, and this book is informative and fun.
-Personal anecdotes are mixed through
+nice and friendly tone, and this book is informative and fun.
+Personal anecdotes

 Data Hosted at the Digital Library Project).